-No matter if you've only just heard about the benefits of dry herb vaporisers, or you're a veteran looking to add to your collection, researching and buying a dry herb vaporiser can be a daunting task.
-There are many different types to choose from and depending upon your particular requirements, it's important that your hard earned cash will go towards a piece that you will fall in love with.
+No matter if you've only just heard about the benefits of dry herb vaporizers, or you're a veteran looking to add to your collection, researching and buying a dry herb vaporizer can be a daunting task.
+There are many different types to choose from and depending upon your particular requirements, it's important that your hard-earned cash will go towards a piece that you will fall in love with.

 Before you make a decision, we've compiled the top 5 questions to consider.